get a quote

 • Labour Costs: It’s no secret that London’s got some of the highest labour costs in the UK.
 You’re paying for expertise, especially when it comes to navigating the quirks and logistics of building in the capital.

-A Closer Look at the Cost of House Extensions
+A Closer Look at the Average Cost of Extension

 So, let’s break it down.
 Here’s what you might expect to pay for different types of house extensions in London, based on 2024 figures: